AlexanderMilner/AlexanderMilner.github.io/_projects/rotatematrices.md

     Figure 2: A bipartite graph which has a perfect matching given by the blue and red edges.
 </div>

+Now we can finally state the exact condition.

+\begin{theorem}
-And we're done!
-Our matrix $$M$$ can be unlocked if and only if $$G_M$$ contains a perfect matching.
+A matrix $$M$$ can be unlocked if and only if $$G_M$$ contains a perfect matching.
+\end{theorem}

 The final step of the proof uses an extraordinary and incredibly useful result called the Combinatorial Nullstellensatz, which first appeared in Alon's paper {% cite Alon_1999 %} and crops up all the time in algebraic geometry, combinatorics and graph theory however it is slightly too wordy to include in this overview.

+### Conclusion